Fee Payment

 Understanding the Mechanisms Behind a Complex Disorder

 • Insulin Production and Secretion: The pancreas plays a central role in glucose homeostasis through the production and secretion of insulin by beta cells located in the islets of Langerhans.
-In Type 1 Diabetes Mellitus (T1DM), an autoimmune process leads to the destruction of beta cells, resulting in an absolute deficiency of insulin.
+In Type 1 Diabetes Mellitus (T1DM), an autoimmune process leads to the destruction of beta cells, resulting in an absolute insulin deficiency.
 This deficiency disrupts glucose uptake by cells, leading to hyperglycemia.
 In Type 2 Diabetes Mellitus (T2DM), beta cells initially produce insulin but may gradually lose their ability to secrete adequate amounts in response to glucose stimulation, contributing to hyperglycemia.

 • Glucose Production and Regulation: The liver plays a crucial role in glucose metabolism by producing glucose through glycogenolysis and gluconeogenesis and storing excess glucose as glycogen.
 In diabetes, dysregulation of hepatic glucose production contributes to elevated fasting blood glucose levels.
-Insulin normally suppresses hepatic glucose output by inhibiting gluconeogenesis and glycogenolysis.
+Insulin suppresses the typical hepatic glucose output by inhibiting gluconeogenesis and glycogenolysis.
 However, in insulin-resistant states, such as T2DM, hepatic insulin resistance leads to unchecked gluconeogenesis, exacerbating hyperglycemia.

 • Incretin Hormones and Beta Cell Function: Incretin hormones, including glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic peptide (GIP), play a crucial role in regulating insulin secretion and glucose metabolism.
 These hormones are released from the gastrointestinal tract in response to nutrient intake and stimulate insulin secretion in a glucose-dependent manner.
-In T2DM, impaired incretin signaling and reduced beta cell sensitivity to incretin hormones contribute to defective insulin secretion and hyperglycemia.
+In T2DM, impaired incretin signalling and reduced beta cell sensitivity to incretin hormones contribute to defective insulin secretion and hyperglycemia.

 • Inflammatory and Immune Mechanisms: Emerging evidence suggests that inflammation and immune dysregulation play a significant role in the pathophysiology of diabetes.
-Chronic low-grade inflammation, characterized by elevated levels of pro-inflammatory cytokines, may contribute to insulin resistance, beta cell dysfunction, and systemic metabolic disturbances.
+Chronic low-grade inflammation, characterised by elevated levels of pro-inflammatory cytokines, may contribute to insulin resistance, beta cell dysfunction, and systemic metabolic disturbances.
 In T1DM, autoimmune destruction of beta cells involves the activation of T lymphocytes and the production of autoantibodies targeting pancreatic islet antigens.

 Comprehensive Approach to Managing Diabetes Mellitus